postcss/postcss/docs/api.md

 Arguments:

-* `newParent: (Container)`: container node where current node will be moved.
+* `newParent: (Container)`: container node where the current node will be moved.

 ### `node.moveBefore(otherNode)` and `node.moveAfter(otherNode)`

 Removes the node from its current parent and inserts it into a new parent before/after `otherNode`.

-This will also clean the node’s code style properties just as `node.moveTo(newParent)` does.
+This will also clean the node’s code style properties just as it would in `node.moveTo(newParent)`.

 Arguments:

-* `otherNode (Node)`: node which will be after/before current node after moving.
+* `otherNode (Node)`: node that will be after/before current node after moving.

 ### `node.style(prop, defaultType)`